daniel-mehta/Code-Reviewer/README.md

 A local, terminal-based code review assistant using open-source LLMs like `deepseek-coder` via [Ollama](https://ollama.com).

-> 🛠️ Built in a single afternoon as a quick way to learn and implement Ollama with pre-trained local LLMs — fast, focused, and functional.
+> 🛠️ Backend built in a single afternoon to explore local LLMs with Ollama — the Streamlit frontend came a few days later for a smoother review experience.

 ---